dolliars/heyheather/_posts/2023-06-14-connect-phone.md

 Yeah, that sounds about right.

-Maybe I'm exaggerating a bit every.
+Maybe I'm exaggerating a bit.
 But every time I need to connect my phone, it's such a hassle.
 So this post is me talking to my future self for when I inevitably have to do it again.

 ## Steps